Zakria-K/Blog-Using-Django/README.md

 Add Secret Key of your Django Project to Settings.py

 # Step 5
-Add Database Credentails in settings.py file under the DATABASE section
+Add Database Credentails in settings.py file under the DATABASE section.
+If you are using sqlite3 then no need for this just change <br/>
+'ENGINE': 'django.db.backends.sqlite3',

+# Step 6
+python manage.py runserver

-#
+# step 7
+Seach for http://127.0.0.1:8000 or http://localhost:8000 in your favorite browser

 Enjoy!!!